-Prior to becoming an attorney, Mr. McBeth served in the United States Army for 8 years in the field of military intelligence.
+Prior to becoming an attorney, Mr. McBeth served in the United States Army for 8 years, working as a military intelligence analyst and a drill sergeant.
 Following his discharge from military service, Mr. McBeth proved himself to be an enthusiastic student of the law.
 He graduated with a BA in Legal Studies from American Military University, achieving a GPA of 3.97.
-He then went on to seek his J.D. from the University of Richmond School of Law as a John Marshall Scholar (the law school’s most prestigious scholarship program, limited to 8% of his incoming class).
+He then went on to seek his J.D. from the University of Richmond T.C.
+Williams School of Law as a John Marshall Scholar (the law school’s most prestigious scholarship program, limited to 8% of his incoming class).

 During his time in law school, Mr. McBeth earned a number of academic achievements, including serving as an Articles and Comments Editor for the University of Richmond Law Review, membership in the McNeill Law Society (an honor reserved for law students ranked in the top 10% of their class), publishing several articles in legal journals, and becoming a national champion in negotiation skills, as well as a regional finalist in trial skills and tactics.
 Mr. McBeth graduated 2nd in his class and was recognized for his demonstrated excellence in academics by being admitted to the Order of the Coif and for his demonstrated excellence in legal advocacy skills by being admitted to the Order of the Barristers.
 Notably, he also received the Charles T. Norman Award, the award given by the University to the best overall graduating student as determined by the law school faculty and administration.